From BR Bullpen

 Santana made the Royals' starting rotation in 2013 and earned his first win for his new team in their home opener on April 8th, defeating the Minnesota Twins, 3-1, while giving up only one run in 8 innings.
 The Royals scored three runs in the bottom of the 8th and Aaron Crow pitched a scoreless 9th for the save.
 On June 8th, he earned win #100 of his career when he defeated the Houston Astros, 7-2.
 He finished the season with a record of of 9-10 and an ERA of 3.24 in 211 innings, good for an ERA+ of 127, matching a career best.
 He also struck out 161 batters in what was a solid performance all-around, in spite of his small number of wins.

 A free agent after the season, Santana wanted to cash in on his success, but the fact that the Royals had made him a qualifying offer meant that any team who signed him would need to give up a top draft choice.
 A number of teams were reported to be interested, including the Twins and Toronto Blue Jays, but in the end he signed for one year and $14.1 million with the Atlanta Braves on March 12th.
 The Braves had lost two of their projected starters, Brandon Beachy and Kris Medlen, to injuries in the preceding week, and as a result were ready to raise their offer in order to add the only reliable starter left on the market by that point.
 He made a great debut for the Braves on April 9th, giving no runs on 3 hits in 8 innings against the New York Mets, picking up a 4-3 win.
 He was excellent in the early going, as after defeating the Chicago Cubs, 2-0, on May 10th, his record was 4-0, 1.99.
 On July 28th, he was matched up against Jason Lane of the San Diego Padres with the 37-yera-old outfielder-turned-pitcher making his first big league start.
 It seemed like a mismatch on paper, but Lane kept the Braves off the scoreboard through 6 innings before Evan Gattis homered to lead off the 7th; luckily, Ervin pitched one of his best games that day, striking out 11 over 8 shutour innings to earn a 2-0 win. he finished the year with a record of 9-10 but a solid 3.24 ERA in 32 starts and 211 innings. his ERA+ was an excellent 127, but he received very little support from his hitters, leading to his poor won/loss record.
-After the season he became a free agent again and on December 11th, news leaked out that he was about to sign a four-year deal with the Minnesota Twins for $ 54 million.
+After the season he became a free agent again and on December 11th, news leaked out that he was about to sign a four-year deal with the Minnesota Twins for $54 million, the largest free agent contract in franchise history.

 Notable Achievements